phopper-pivotal/CfWorkshopDotNet/README.md

 ## Introduction

-This is a demo app for cloud natvie workshops, written in ASP.NET.
+This is a demo app for cloud native workshops, written in ASP.NET.
 It is intended to demonstrate some of the day-in-the-life features for developers in PCF and Steeltoe

  * Push / bind / scale